-You might not be able to spend the night propping up a packed bar, but that doesn’t mean there can’t be cocktails!
+You might not be spending the night propping up a packed bar, but that doesn’t mean there can’t be cocktails!

 Ask each hen to bring their favourite spirit and mixer and then grab a few pretty cocktail accessories like hen party straws and cups and you can have a great night mixing up some old and new creations!

-You can also order cocktail kits to make at home:
+You can also order cocktail making kits for home:

 |Cocktail Delivery||Kocktail||MAP Lab Cocktail Kit|